 We intend to capitalise on the increasing demand for new and pre-owned passenger vehicles by adding new dealerships and adding new stores to the BikeWo chain and authorised service centres.
-Given our early-mover advantage in catering to the semi-urban and rural areas through our significant network of sales outlets and booking offices, we believe we are well placed to take advantage of the expected growth in this sector.
-We intend to continue to increase our penetration in these areas by the addition of newer showrooms.
+Given our early-mover advantage in catering to the semi-urban and rural areas through our significant network of sales outlets and booking offices, we believe we are

 We also monitor trends in customer preferences and adapt to changing preferences by managing our inventory and diversifying our portfolio.
 Accordingly, we intend to further diversify our stock by adding various kinds of EV vehicles procured from new and existing OEMs.
 We propose to utilise a portion of the Net Proceeds of this Issue, towards funding of long term working capital requirement of purchasing EV two wheelers for supplying the same to our new and existing dealers across the country.
-For further details, please see "Objects of the Issue" on page 74.
+For further details, please see "Objects of the Issue" on page 78.
 We intend to continue to strategically diversify our portfolio, and will thus, continue to evaluate prospects of introducing additional brands to our existing portfolio to meet changing customer preferences.